The Life and Miracles of St William of Norwich

 The single surviving manuscript of Thomas' work was discovered by M. R. James and published in 1896 with historical essays by James and Augustus Jessopp.
 It had survived in the small village of Brent Eleigh, Suffolk.

 Overview

-According to historian Jacob R. Marcus, an Ecclesiastical Latin hagiography titled The Life and Miracles of St William of Norwich details the first complete account of the myth of ritual murder by Jews.
+The first two books of The Life and Miracles of William of Norwich contain Thomas of Monmouth’s version of the story of William’s life and murder, the remaining five books contain descriptions of a series of purported miracles ascribed to William after his death, which constitute Thomas’ claim for William’s sanctity.
+The miracles that are recounted include a rose flower growing on the grave in winter through the snow and cold, and healings taking place.